godotengine/godot-docs/classes/class_rigidbody.rst

 - void **apply_impulse** **(** :ref:`Vector3<class_Vector3>` position, :ref:`Vector3<class_Vector3>` impulse **)**

-Apply a positioned impulse (which will be affected by the body mass and shape).
+Applies a positioned impulse which will be affected by the body mass and shape.
 This is the equivalent of hitting a billiard ball with a cue: a force that is applied once, and only once.
 Both the impulse and the position are in global coordinates, and the position is relative to the object's origin.

 .. _class_RigidBody_apply_torque_impulse:

 - void **apply_torque_impulse** **(** :ref:`Vector3<class_Vector3>` impulse **)**

-Apply a torque impulse (which will be affected by the body mass and shape).
+Applies a torque impulse which will be affected by the body mass and shape.
 This will rotate the body around the passed in vector.

 .. _class_RigidBody_get_colliding_bodies: